The Tangle-Coated Horse and Other Tales

-First edition (publ.
-David McKay Co.)

-The Tangle-Coated Horse and Other Tales: Episodes from the Fionn Saga is a children's book by Ella Young, a collection of Irish legends from the Fenian Cycle.
-These are tales about the hero Fionn mac Cumhaill and his band of warriors, the Fianna.
-Illustrated by Vera Bock, the book was first published in 1929 and was a Newbery Honor recipient in 1930.
+The Tangle-Coated Horse and Other Tales: Episodes from the Fionn Saga is a 1929 children's mythology collection written by Ella Young and illustrated by Vera Bock.
+It is a collection of fourteen Irish legends from the Fenian Cycle about the hero Fionn mac Cumhaill and his band of warriors, the Fianna.
+The book was a Newbery Honor recipient in 1930.